 Ladies interested in pursuing certificates in Seminary Studies for Student Wives, Ministry Studies, Women's Ministry, or Women's Studies may apply for admission by completing the application through the Office of Admissions.

-Ladies interested in pursuing one of our degreed programs (bachelor's or master's) may apply for admission by completing the application through the Office of Admissions.
+Ladies interested in pursuing one of our degreed programs (bachelor or master) may apply for admission by completing the application through the Office of Admissions.